KSP-KOS/KOS/doc/source/general/boot.rst

 Booting when spawning to launchpad
 ----------------------------------

-When you first spawn a new vessel on the launchapd from the VAB (or when you spawn it to the runway from the SPH), kOS performs the following initial steps to get the boot file copied from archive to the ship:
+When you first spawn a new vessel on the launchpad from the VAB (or when you spawn it to the runway from the SPH), kOS performs the following initial steps to get the boot file copied from archive to the ship: